Stanford Binet

 • Instructions for each subtest: Before starting each subtest, provide clear and concise instructions.
 Ensure the client understands the task and can ask any questions if needed.

-• Timed sections: Monitor the timing of each subtest, as some sections are timed.
+• Timed Sections: Monitor the timing of each subtest, as some sections are timed.
 Notify the client when they have a specific amount of time remaining.

 • Maintain neutrality: Maintain a neutral demeanor and avoid providing any cues or hints during the assessment.
 Your role is to facilitate the test, not to influence the client's responses.